pdmosses/hyperlinked-twins/docs/browsing.md

 ### Page layout

-The generated hyperlinked twins display the title of each file at the top of the page, followed by a link to the GitHub repo file from which the page was generated.
+The generated hyperlinked twins display the title of each file at the top of the page.

+A link to the GitHub repo file from which the page was generated may be visible at the top right.
+On small screens, it is shown at the top of the navigation menu.

 ### Typography